abhishekmishra/explorations/recursive-subdivision-curves/README.md

 |------------|----------|-------------------------------|
 |0.1         |25/11/2024|Initial version                |

-# Recursive Subdivision of Curves
+# Recursive Subdivision Of Curves

 This is a literate program (written in litpd [^litpd]) that demonstrates creating fractal paths/curves starting with a simple curve with a few line segments.
 The